nvim-tree/nvim-tree.lua/README.md

-let g:nvim_tree_auto_ignore_ft = [ 'startify', 'dashboard' ] "empty by default, don't auto open tree on specific filetypes. let g:nvim_tree_quit_on_open = 1 "0 by default, closes the tree when you open a file let g:nvim_tree_follow = 1 "0 by default, this option allows the cursor to be updated when entering a buffer let g:nvim_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons).
+let g:nvim_tree_auto_ignore_ft = [ 'startify', 'dashboard' ] "empty by default, don't auto open tree on specific filetypes. let g:nvim_tree_quit_on_open = 1 "0 by default, closes the tree when you open a file let g:nvim_tree_follow = 1 "0 by default, this option allows the cursor to be updated when entering a buffer let g:nvim_tree_follow_update_path = 1 "0 by default, will update the path of the current dir if the file is not inside the tree.
+Default is 0
+let g:nvim_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons).